-I have found that in my life that I do not change unless the situation I am in, causes drastic change (i.e. I cannot do things in small measures, it must be a big thing).
-I need a good reason to change, and that reason can’t be rationalized easily, that is how I usually succeed.
+I have found that in my life that I do not change unless the situation I am in causes drastic change (i.e. I cannot do things in small measures, it must be a big thing).
+Usually, I need a good reason to change, and that reason can’t be rationalized easily.
+That is how I usually succeed.

 Question: Could you live without a cell phone?
 Do you use your cell phone at your work?
-Do you text at work?
-Do you text or use your cell phone at work, when you should be working?
-Do you text message in meetings, or on teleconferences?
+Is texting something you do at work?
+Is texting a distraction at work?
+Do you text message in meetings or on teleconferences?
 Do you text while driving?
-If any of these questions made you think that you might be addicted to your cell phone, then good (let’s not get into the entire Crackberry generation, talk about enabling ADHD).
+If any of these questions made you think you might be addicted to your cell phone, then good (let’s not get into the entire Crackberry generation, talk about enabling ADHD).

 Our Cell Phone usage consists of:

-- Text messaging each other and our kids (55% of time)
+- Text messaging each other and our kids (55% of the time)

 - Calling each other and home (35%)